-At Baylor Regional Medical Center at Plano, John underwent a biopsy and was diagnosed with cancer in the lymph nodes and on the back of his tongue.
+At Baylor Scott & White Medical Center - Plano, John underwent a biopsy and was diagnosed with cancer in the lymph nodes and on the back of his tongue.
 Later, John was also diagnosed with lung cancer.
 After a radical neck dissection, which removed most of the cancer, John went through 37 radiation treatments followed by three months of chemotherapy.

-“I knew I was in good hands at Baylor Plano,” he says.
+“I knew I was in good hands at Baylor Scott & White - Plano,” he says.
 “The staff has this huge professionalism, this great passion for what they are doing.
-You can feel that in every aspect within the Baylor system.”
+You can feel that in every aspect within the Baylor Scott & White system.”
 John has been cancer free for over four years.
-“Baylor Plano helped me fight and WIN against stage IV throat and lung cancer,” says John.
+“Baylor Scott & White - Plano helped me fight and WIN against stage IV throat and lung cancer,” says John.

 November marks National Lung Cancer Awareness Month, designed to increase awareness of lung cancer issues.
 According to the Lung Cancer Alliance, lung cancer kills more people each year than breast, prostate, colon and pancreas cancers combined.
 While smoking can lead to lung cancer, more than 60 percent of people diagnosed with lung cancer have never smoked or quit smoking decades prior to their diagnosis.

 According to the Lung Cancer Alliance: